Skip to content

 The 80/20 rule for tolerances

 On a well-designed part, roughly 80% of dimensions should use block tolerances (±0.005 in. or ±0.010 in.) and only 10–20% should carry tighter callouts (±0.001–±0.002 in.).
 If your drawing has tight tolerances on more than 30% of features, review each one and ask: “Does assembly or function actually require this?”
 The answer is usually no for at least half of them.
+In metric terms, that is about 0.13 mm / 0.25 mm block tolerances and 0.025–0.05 mm tight callouts.
 See the GD&T Guide for how to use position and form controls instead of stacked ± tolerances.

 Cost Analysis